cuteshaun/react-aria-hooks/README.md

 A lightweight collection of accessible React hooks (a11y) for building inclusive web apps.

+## 📣 What is `useAnnouncer`?

+Screen readers do **not automatically announce visual updates** like “message sent” or “7 results found.”
+Unless focus moves or you use ARIA live regions, users may miss important information.

+`useAnnouncer` fixes this by allowing you to programmatically send messages to screen readers — without changing focus or breaking layout.

+---

 ## ✨ Features

 - 🔊 `useAnnouncer` — announce messages to screen readers via `aria-live`
 - ♿️ Built with accessibility standards in mind
 - ⚛️ Works with any React project (TypeScript-ready)

+---

 ## 📦 Installation